MicrosoftDocs/dynamics-365-customer-engagement/ce/mobile-app/v8/go-mobile/work-offline.md

 - [Working offline with Dynamics 365 for Customer Engagement](https://youtu.be/V-eIlZ04zQE)
 - [Microsoft Dynamics CRM Online 2016 Update 1 New Features- Mobile Offline](https://youtu.be/GMlm3pnr-Z0)

-## Work in disconnected mode with Dynamics 365 for Customer Engagement for phones and tablets
+## Work in disconnected mode with Dynamics 365 for phones and tablets

 You can continue to work in the mobile apps when the device is disconnected from the internet when you've enabled mobile offline synchronization.